Bruce Jackson (sound engineer): JANDS

-Bruce R. Jackson was the first of five children born to Bruce H. Jackson, Sr and Mavis Jackson, living in Rose Bay, New South Wales.
-His wealthy parents moved to a mansion in Point Piper, a harbourside suburb east of Sydney in the district of Vaucluse, New South Wales.
+Bruce R. Jackson was the first of five children born to Bruce H. Jackson, Sr and Mavis Jackson, living in Rose Bay.
+His wealthy parents moved to a mansion in Point Piper, a harbourside suburb of Sydney.
 (The mansion, "Altona", is one of Australia's most expensive homes.)
 Jackson first expressed an interest in electronics at age 13 when he set up a basement workbench and small lab under his parents' mansion.
 While at Vaucluse Boys' High School, Jackson was discovered by investigators of the Postmaster-General's Department, along with a group of his electronics-minded schoolmates, Phillip Storey, Wally Pearce, Bruce Morrison and Adrian Wood operating a pirate radio station "2VH", with a too-powerful AM transmitter—which the boys operated during and after school, and on the weekends, tuned to 1350 kHz in the upper end of the commercial AM band to avoid more powerful commercial radio station signals.
 The boys did not know that their tube transmitter and very long, very efficient full wavelength antenna were so well crafted that their unlicensed signal was broadcasting all over Sydney and parts of the state of New South Wales 600 km away, at night time.

 At age 18, Jackson and one of the boys, Phillip Storey, dropped out of university and became partners in an electronics business.
-They used their surname initials to form the company name: J&S Research Electronics Pty Limited.
+They used their surname initials to form the company name: J&S Research Electronics.
 The partnership's largest customer, Roger Foley, doing business as Ellis D Fogg, a producer of psychedelic lighting effects, refused to write out the full company name and instead wrote JandS on his checks.
-The partners added an equipment rental company with the name JANDS Pty Limited, in response.
+The partners added an equipment rental company with the name JANDS Pty Ltd, in response.
 After moving the company from Point Piper to Rose Bay, JANDS made "whatever the hell they felt like", according to Jackson: lighting equipment, guitar amplifiers and public address system components such as column loudspeakers.
 He described how, with so many American servicemen stationed in Vietnam spending their recreation time in Sydney, Australian bands and clubs were doing well: "the live music scene was jumping, and we were busy".
 JANDS' successful rental business paid for the design of new gear.
 After two years, Jackson and Storey quarrelled and the two decided to disband the company.
 They sold out to Paul Mulholland, David Mulholland and Eric Robinson, who were operating a small lighting company Jubillee Gaslight, on Sydney's north shore.
 Later, JANDS grew under Mulholland and Robinson to become Australia's largest sound and lighting company.
 Jackson and Storey served as consultants to JANDS, from time to time.